TL;DR:

 Monitoring Bots

-These bots perform continuous scans for technical issues or unusual activities.
+These scripts perform continuous scans for technical issues or unusual activities.
 They alert site owners to potential security threats or performance bottlenecks.

 Feed Fetcher Bots